 S.B.
-No. 1395 amends the Education Code to modify the membership structure of local school health advisory councils in Texas school districts.
-The bill stipulates that each member of the council must be appointed by an individual trustee of the school district's board, with each trustee required to appoint an equal number of members.
-It allows the board of trustees to appoint certain members by majority vote instead of through individual trustees.
-Additionally, it establishes that council members will serve one-year terms, with the possibility of reappointment.
-The bill also specifies that a majority of voting members must be parents of students enrolled in the district who are not employed by the district and do not have close relatives working there.
+No. 1395 amends the Education Code to modify the structure and membership requirements of local school health advisory councils in Texas school districts.
+The bill introduces several new subsections, including provisions that require each member of the council to be appointed by individual trustees of the school district's board, with each trustee appointing an equal number of members.
+It also allows the board of trustees to appoint certain members by majority vote instead of through individual trustees.
+Additionally, the bill establishes that council members will serve one-year terms, with the possibility of reappointment, and specifies that a majority of voting members must be parents of students enrolled in the district who are not employed by the district and do not have close relatives working there.

 Statutes affected: